TheDeveloper/marshal/README.md

 # Marshal

-Grouped connections and command routing management for one or more Redis servers.
+Connection grouping, state monitoring and command routing management for one or more Redis servers.

 ### Groups
 A connection group is effectively a replica set of Redis servers comprising a master and any number of slaves replicating that master.
 Connections to Redis servers can be classified by master, slave or sentinel roles, and added to a group.
 A single Redis sentinel role can be used to auto-configure a group using sentinel discovery.